Trees4Future in brief

 This will help forestry researchers and the European forestry sector to respond, in a sustainable manner, to increasing demands for wood products and services in a context of genetic adaptation and changing climatic conditions.
 It will create a new and better linked research infrastructure which will increase our knowledge about the adaptation of forests to climate change and tree characteristics suited for tailor-made wood supply - thus optimising the short- and long-term exploitation of forest resources.

-The Trees4Future Transnational Access programme offers external users free access to 28 state-of-the-art forest research structures and facilities across Europe.
-The facilities on offer focus on genetics, genomics and tree breeding, (eco-)physiology and biotechnologywood science and technology and modelling/data analysis.
-They include genetic databanks, biobanks, laboratories, models and decision-support systems.
+The Trees4Future Transnational Access programme offered external users free access to 28 state-of-the-art forest research structures and facilities across Europe.
+The facilities on offer focused on genetics, genomics and tree breeding, (eco-)physiology and biotechnologywood science and technology and modelling/data analysis.
+They included genetic databanks, biobanks, laboratories, models and decision-support systems.